saraozn/tp/docs/UserGuide.md

 * `Property NAME has been added`

 When command fails:
-* `This property already exist` if the property have the same name and address
+* `This property already exist` if the property have the same propName and propAddress
-* `Missing name parameter for add properties command` for missing name parameter
+* `Missing propName parameter for add properties command` for missing propName parameter
-* `Missing address parameter for add properties command` for missing address parameter
+* `Missing propAddress parameter for add properties command` for missing propAddress parameter
-* `Missing number parameter for add properties command` for missing name parameter
+* `Missing number parameter for add properties command` for missing propName parameter
 * `Missing price parameter for add properties command` for missing price parameter
 * `Invalid Command` for mispelling of command